Salomon August Andrée: Early life and influences

 Andrée was born in the small town of Gränna, Sweden; as a child, he was very close to his mother, especially following the death of his father in 1870.
 He attended the Royal Institute of Technology in Stockholm, earning a degree in mechanical engineering in 1874.

 In 1876, Andrée traveled to the United States, where he attended the Centennial Exposition in Philadelphia, and was employed as a janitor at the event's Swedish Pavilion.
 While on this trip, Andrée spent his free time reading a book on trade winds and also met with an American balloonist, John Wise.
 This meeting sparked a lifelong fascination with aeronautics and balloon-travel.
-Following his time in Pennsylvania, Andrée returned to Sweden and opened a machine shop, where he worked until 1880, which proved to be less-than-successful; he soon looked for other employment.
+Following his time in Pennsylvania, Andrée returned to Sweden and opened a machine shop, where he worked until 1880, which proved to be less than successful; he soon looked for other employment.

 From 1880 to 1882, Andrée was an assistant at the KTH Royal Institute of Technology, Stockholm; from 1882 into 1883, he participated in a Swedish scientific expedition to Spitsbergen, an island in Norway's Arctic Svalbard archipelago, led by Nils Ekholm, where he was responsible for the observations regarding air electricity.
 From 1885 until his death, he was employed by the Swedish patent office.
 From 1891 to 1894, he was also a liberal member of the Stockholm city council.
 As a scientist, Andrée published scientific journals on air electricity, conduction of heat, and various new inventions.
 A keen friend of Jonas Patrik Ljungström, he notably educated the former's sons, Birger and Fredrik Ljungström.

 Andrée's views on life were that of the natural sciences, as he entirely lacked interest in the arts or literature.
-He was a believer in industrial and technical development and claimed that emancipation of women would come as a consequence of technical progress.
+He was a believer in industrial and technical development and claimed that the emancipation of women would come as a consequence of technical progress.